ralphjsmit/laravel-glide/README.md

 Currently, it's almost a requirement to **load images** on websites in such a way that they are **responsive** and not unnecessarily big.
 This means that every image should be **scaled down to a variety of sizes**, so that browser on smaller screens don't have to download a large image unnecessarily.
 This technique is accomplished by using `srcset` and `sizes` attributes on each `img` tag.

-However, if you  **receive a 3.000 x 2.000px** image from your client, you **don't want** to put this into Figma or other tool, **generate 5 versions**, name them in a sensible way, manually put them in the correct public folder, etc. This is just a tremendous hassle, whereas usually you just want to **drop in the original image** in your project, refer to it via a `src` and be done with.
+However, if you  **receive a 3.000 x 2.000px** image from your client, you **don't want** to put this into Figma or other tool, **generate 5 versions**, name them in a sensible way, manually put them in the correct public folder, etc. This is just a tremendous hassle, whereas usually you just want to **drop in the original image** in your project, refer to it via a `src` and be done with it.
 This package aims to solve this problem in a simple and sensible way.

 Instead of **manually needing to generate all these images**, we can use an image generator like [Glide](https://glide.thephpleague.com/).
 This package provides a simple way to reuse or scale images.